 Parquet file is an hdfs file that must include the metadata for the file.
 This allows splitting columns into multiple files, as well as having a single metadata file reference multiple parquet files.
 The metadata includes the schema for the data stored in the file.

 Hackolade is a visual editor for Parquet schema for non-programmers.
-To perform data modeling for Parquet schema with Hackolade, you must first download the Avro plugin.
+To perform data modeling for Parquet schema with Hackolade, you must first download the Parquet plugin.

 Hackolade was specially adapted to support the schema design of Parquet schema.
 The application closely follows the Parquet terminology.